Frechmatz/cl-synthesizer/makedoc/doc.md

 **cl-synthesizer:shutdown** rack

 Shuts the rack down by calling the shutdown handlers of all modules, devices and hooks of the rack.
-After a rack has been shut down, further invocations of the update function are allowed but the function will immediately return nil and will not call any modules, devices or hooks.
+If the rack has already been shut down the function does not call any handlers.

 ### Modules